The roof of your RV is one of its most integral features.

 Step 7: Reinstall Roof Components

 Now we will need to reinstall any vents, termination bars, drip edges, strips, and caps.
 Once everything is in place, you can cut off any excess roofing on the sides with a utility knife.
-And cover any exposed screws, joints, and seems with lap sealant.
+And cover any exposed screws, joints, and seams with lap sealant.

 *Tip: If your RV used rivets to hold down any of the components, you may have to slightly move the component when reinstalling.
 And it’s a good idea to use screws in case you need to reinstall the roof again in the future (it will only make things easier).